-Anyone who is currently resident or recent alumni at a local homeless shelter is welcome.
+Who: Anyone who is currently resident or recent alumni at a local homeless shelter is welcome.
 We welcome formerly homeless individuals who maintain contact with the shelters and people who currently sleep out on the street.
 The Congress especially needs people that can make a commitment and will attend meetings in the long run.
-We need two steady people to represent each shelter.

 Are changes really being made?

 All reps need to understand that change comes slowly and won’t be noticed overnight.
 In saying that, legislation has been introduced at the state and local levels that Congress members supported.
 Proposals submitted on behalf of group and shelters have made changes based on recommendations.
 Staff meet regularly with homeless people to talk about policies and procedures.
 City and County officials do listen to the concerns raised at the Homeless Congress.
 We have a page on our site here that describes the last five years progress made by the Homeless Congress.